 The Small Satellite Reliability Initiative (SSRI) Knowledge Base mission is to share resources, best practices, and lessons learned that improve mission confidence for small satellites.
 To that end, this comprehensive online tool contains organized, vetted, and high-quality sources of information on key elements of a successful small satellite mission.
-Acknowledging the value and depth of small satellite knowledge that exists beyond our development team, we seek to engage the smallsat community and enable users to contribute to the growth and evolution of this tool.
+Acknowledging the value and depth of small satellite knowledge that exists beyond our development team, we seek to engage the smallsat community and enable users to contribute to the growth and evolution of this knowledge base.

 User participation is essential to the refinement and growth of the SSRI Knowledge Base.
 Please submit ratings on resources and best practices and lessons learned to help other users select the most valuable resources for their project.
 Please recommend edits to existing content and recommend new resources, best practices, or lessons learned that you have found useful.
 This user involvement, even in the form of general feedback submitted below, is the primary way that we see this resource continuing to grow and improve!

 The SSRI Knowledge Base includes two primary components: topic pages and resources.